 Fruit and protein together are another great option.
 A piece of fruit such as an apple with nut butter is a good go-to.
-Alternatively a bowl of fresh berries with a little coconut yogurt is another good option.
+Alternatively, a bowl of fresh berries with a little coconut/almond/cashew/greek yoghurt is another good option.

-Almonds help to boost energy, deliver a decent protein and healthy fat content and will help keep your hunger at bay.
-They contain potassium, magnesium, and vitamin E, helping you to stay hydrated and also aid in giving your muscles more staying power.
+Almonds help to boost energy, deliver decent protein and healthy fat content and will help keep your hunger at bay.
+They contain potassium, magnesium, and vitamin E, which help you to stay hydrated.
+Additionally, they also aid in giving your muscles more staying power.